 I have not stopped thinking about this book since I read it.
 It affected me greatly, and because of it, I am re-evaluating the struggles I face in my life and my own relationship with the Savior.

-I know that I have many blog readers who are not LDS, but are of other Christian faiths.
+I know that I have many readers who are not LDS, but are of other Christian faiths.
 Even though the characters in this book are definitely Mormon, the message is universal.
 Jesus Christ took upon Himself our sins, our weakness, our infirmities, and our fears and He heals us.